marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

     - [BigQuery query component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/bigquery/query)
     - [AI Platform Training component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/ml_engine/train)
     - [AI Platform Deploy component](https://github.com/kubeflow/pipelines/tree/0.1.38/components/gcp/ml_engine/deploy)
+- Custom components.
+The pipeline uses two custom helper components that encapsulate functionality not available in any of the pre-build components.
+The components are implemented using the KFP SDK's [Lightweight Python Components](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) mechanism:
+    - **Retrieve Best Run**.
+This component retrieves the tuning metric and hyperparameter values for the best run of the AI Platform Training hyperparameter tuning job.
+    - **Evaluate Model**.
+This component evaluates the *sklearn* trained model using a provided metric and a testing dataset.

 1. The instructor will walk you through the the code in the `pipelines` folder